timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: Robustness of timeXplain

-Most of the mappings above depend on a reference set.
-When randomly sampling from $S$ for authentic opposing information, the resulting series may be uncharacteristic or, even worse, similar to $\x$ itself.
-The derived impacts are then not meaningful.
-We mitigate this issue by taking $n$ distinct picks into account instead of relying on a single sample.
-Asking the model to discern $\x$ from several different sources of opposing information leads to the detection of more fragments that are relevant to the model's prediction in general.
+Impact vectors from authentic opposing information reveal how the model discerns $\x$ from one specific series $\r \in S$.
+To find more fragments that are influential in the prediction of $\x$ and to overcome inhomogeneities in $S$, we can instead ask the model to discern $\x$ from $n$ different picks from $S$ and then average the impacts.

-Still, sampling from or averaging over $S$ introduces bias from patterns that occur frequently in $S$.
-This often happens in classification if there is a single class dominating $S$.
-At least for classification, we combat this problem by treating the classes separately.
-A classifier provides an individual probability function $f^c$ for each class.
-To derive the corresponding impact vector $\bm{\phi}^c$, we average over intermediate impacts $\bm{\phi}^{c,c'}$ with respect to a so-called \emph{environment class} $c'$.
+For classification, drawing uniformly or devising a replacement, such as local mean, from the background set $S$ favors classes dominant in $S$.
+Also, a replacement devised from series of different classes might not be meaningful.
+We combat both issues by treating the classes separately.
+A classifier has a probability model $f^c$ for each class.
+To derive the impacts $\bm{\phi}^c$ for $f^c$, we average intermediate impacts $\bm{\phi}^{c,\tilde{c}}$ for \emph{background classes} $\tilde{c}$.

-To make these ideas precise, we need some additional notation.
-We model the process of computing the impact vectors of the explanation model $g$ as an operator $\operatorname{\Phi}(f, h_{\x})$ that takes the original ML model $f$ and a mapping function $h_{\x}$ as input.
-In turn, this mapping function is constructed from some reference set $S$ or a (randomly drawn) time series $\r \in S$, denoted by $\operatorname{H}_{\x}(S)$ or $\operatorname{H}_{\x}(\r)$, respectively.
-For a classification task, let $C$ denote the collection of all classes, and let $S^c$ contain the series in $S$ with true class $c \in C$.
+Both for classification and other TSE tasks, we express the generation of the impact vectors (Definition~\ref{def:explanation_model}) as an operator $\Shap(f, h_{\x,\R})$.
+The replacement information $\R$ is devised either from a whole background set $T$ or from a single series $\r$, denoted by $\R(T)$ or $\R(\r)$, respectively.
+For classification, let $C$ be the set of all classes, and let $S^c \subseteq S$ contain the series with true class $c$.